NGV Tax Incentives

-U.S. Sen. Jim Inhofe (R-OK) has introduced S. 1355 that would increase the production of NGVs by improving parity among alternative fuel vehicles without taxpayer subsidies.
-S. 1355 encourages the production of more bi-fuel NGVs by amending the requirements imposed on automakers to meet the Corporate Average Fuel Economy (CAFE) standard.
-Currently, the U.S. Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration (NHTSA) light duty vehicle rules for greenhouse gases and fuel economy (FE) base the FE of dual-fuel vehicles on a 50/50 fuel-use assumption and places limits on the number of credits that can be earned.
-In contrast, dedicated NGVs assume a 100 percent fuel use and are not subject to limits on credits.
-S. 1355 expands the definition of dedicated NGVs to include vehicles with a reserve gasoline tank to be used for incidental or emergency fuel use.
-Additionally, the bill amends CAFE standards to ensure NGVs are given equal treatment with electric vehicles.
-These amendments will ensure automakers receive the maximum number of credits for the production of natural gas vehicles.
+Today’s automakers are required to meet the Corporate Average Fuel Economy (CAFE) standards.
+The U.S. Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration (NHTSA) light duty vehicle rules for greenhouse gases (GHG) and fuel economy (FE) base the FE of dual-fuel natural gas vehicles on a 50/50 fuel-use assumption and place limits on the number of credits that can be earned.
+Expanding the definition of dedicated NGVs to include vehicles with a reserve gasoline tank to be used for incidental or emergency fuel use would ensure automakers receive the maximum number of credits for the production of NGVs.

 Another important CAFE issue to understand is the inequitable treatment of NGVs under the statutory restrictions included in the Energy Independence and Security Act of 2007.
 The statutory restrictions have had the unintended effect of causing dual-fuel NGVs to be effectively treated as dedicated gasoline vehicles—effectively a “utility factor” of zero—under the CAFE standards until MY 2020.
 This statute also groups dual-fuel NGVs with ethanol flex-fuel vehicles (FFVs) and limits the combined credits these vehicles can receive through MY 2019.
 Since automakers are already receiving the maximum CAFE credits from existing FFV production, there are effectively no credits left for dual-fuel NGVs.

-For a more thorough overview of this issue or to review S. 1355, click on the links below.
+For a more thorough overview of this issue, visit the CAFE and GHG overview page for NGVs below.